Ledger-Donjon/scaffold/docs/spi_module.rst

 data register
 ^^^^^^^^^^^^^

-Write to set the data to be transmitted.
+In master mode, write to set the data to be transmitted.
 Writting multiple times this register will load the transmission buffer from the MSB.

-Read this register to get the data which has been received.
+In master mode, read this register to get the data which has been received.
 Reading multiple times this register will read the reception buffer from the LSB.

+In slave mode, write to set the response bytes to be returned by the peripheral as slave.
+Up to 512 bytes can be stored in the FIFO.
+Bytes are removed one-by-one when they are transmitted.

+In slave mode, reading this register has undefined behavior.